manuelmolano/Spike-GAN/README.md

 * SciPy.
 * Matplotlib.

-All necessary modules can be install via [Anaconda](https://anaconda.org/).
+All necessary modules can be installed via [Anaconda](https://anaconda.org/).

 ### Installing

-Just download the repository to your computer.
+Just download the repository to your computer and add the Spike-GAN folder to your path.

 ## Running the tests